SecurityAttributes/SecurityPosture/Use_Cases/README.md

 In other words, the use cases are a view from a specific standard's viewpoint, are more atomic, and have more detail.

+To illustrate, the
+[Scenario_01](../By_Example/Scenario_01.md)
+scenario
-To illustrate, in the [Scenario_01](../By_Example/Scenario_01.md) scenario, it is about the overall posture on the corporate dashboard.
+is about the overall posture on the corporate dashboard.
 The scenario is triggered by receiving a STIX object from the HS-ISAC which triggers an CACAO playbook